Understanding Modular Classroom Permits for Schools

 - Occupancy permits

-- Road transportation/highway permits
+- Road transportation or highway permits

 Building Permits